mugnozzo/list-of-useful-tools/README.md

 - xclip - linux CLI command to read/write the clipboards
 - [ghostwriter](https://github.com/KDE/ghostwriter "ghostwriter") - An editor for markdown files

+## maps, terrains and other geo stuff
+- [gpsvisualizer.com](https://www.gpsvisualizer.com/ "gpsvisualizer.com") - A website where you can process geographic data, visualize it, convert from/to different formats, add height to coordinates, ...

 ## number crunching
 - [octave](https://octave.org/ "GNU Octave") - scientific programming language